The Jawun secondment: Tree change for a worthy cause

-Maria Poulos, Allens' Art Curator, recently undertook a secondment to Kaiela Arts, an Aboriginal art gallery in the town of Shepparton, located on the floodplain of the Goulburn River in northern Victoria.
+Maria Poulos, Allens' Art Curator, undertook a secondment to Kaiela Arts, an Aboriginal art gallery in the town of Shepparton, located on the floodplain of the Goulburn River in northern Victoria.
 It lies approximately 181 kilometres north-northeast of Melbourne and has around 50,0000 inhabitants.

 Maria's secondment brief was to assist Kaiela Arts manage its database and crowd funding campaigns.
 For six weeks she stepped away from her corporate role in Allens' Sydney office and immersed herself into Country and culture.

 Kaiela Arts was established in 2006 and has a rich Indigenous heritage in the Kaiela Dungala (Goulburn Murray) region, providing an important space for artists and the community to connect with art and culture.
 The gallery represents more than 80 artists and offers support through training and mentoring programs.
 As a result, some artists have won prestigious awards and have sold their works to private and public collections.

 'My secondment with Jawun was one of the most rewarding things I've done.
 I was presented with the challenge of deploying my skillset, as an art curator, in a completely foreign environment to support a community of talented Indigenous artists.